walles/catiplicator/README.md

 * Icon kitten outline: <https://pixabay.com/sv/kattunge-sitter-silhouette-katt-1129027/>

 ## TODO Misc
+* Don't close "Type correct answer here" dialog if user clicks outside of it.
 * Make sure back button in any activity asks user whether to quit the whole thing.
-* Test pressing back button in the "Here's the correct answer, type it here" dialog.
+* Create a Feature Graphics
 * Publish on Google Play
 * Add meow sound effect when starting a new level
 * Show progress bar during the level